ethereum/ethereum-org-website/src/content/developers/docs/networking-layer/index.md

 ## Connecting the execution and consensus clients {#connecting-clients}

-After the merge, both consensus and execution clients will run in parallel.
-They need to be connected together so that the consensus client can provide instructions to the execution client and the execution client can pass bundles of transactions to the consensus client to include in Beacon Blocks.
+After the Merge, both consensus and execution clients will run in parallel.
+They need to be connected together so that the consensus client can provide instructions to the execution client and the execution client can pass bundles of transactions to the consensus client to include in Beacon blocks.
 This communication between the two clients can be achieved using a local RPC connection.
 Since both clients sit behind a single network identity, they share a ENR (Ethereum node record) which contains a separate key for each client (eth1 key and eth2 key).

 A summary of the control flow is shown beloiw, with the relevant networking stack in brackets.

 ##### When consensus client is not block producer:

-- consensus client receives a block via the block gossip protocol (consensus p2p)
+- Consensus client receives a block via the block gossip protocol (consensus p2p)
-- consensus client prevalidates the block, i.e. ensures it arrived from a valid sender with correct metadata
+- Consensus client pre-validates the block, i.e. ensures it arrived from a valid sender with correct metadata
 - The transactions in the block are sent to the execution layer as an execution payload (local RPC connection)
 - The execution layer executes the transactions and validates the state in the block header (i.e. checks hashes match)
-- execution layer passes validation data back to consensus layer, block now considered to be validated (local RPC connection)
+- Execution layer passes validation data back to consensus layer, block now considered to be validated (local RPC connection)
-- consensus layer adds block to head of its own blockchain and attests to it, broadcasting the attestation over the network (consensus p2p)
+- Consensus layer adds block to head of its own blockchain and attests to it, broadcasting the attestation over the network (consensus p2p)

 ##### When consensus client is block producer

-- consensus client receives notice that it is the next block producer (consensus p2p)
+- Consensus client receives notice that it is the next block producer (consensus p2p)
-- consensus layer calls `create block` method in execution client (local RPC)
+- Consensus layer calls `create block` method in execution client (local RPC)
-- execution layer accesses the transaction mempool which has been populated by the transaction gossip protocol (execution p2p)
+- Execution layer accesses the transaction mempool which has been populated by the transaction gossip protocol (execution p2p)
-- execution client bundles transactions into a block, executes the transactions and generates a block hash
+- Execution client bundles transactions into a block, executes the transactions and generates a block hash
-- consensus client grabs the transactions and block hash from the consensus client and adds them to the beacon block (local RPC)
+- Consensus client grabs the transactions and block hash from the consensus client and adds them to the beacon block (local RPC)
-- consensus client broadcasts the block over the block gossip protocol (consensus p2p)
+- Consensus client broadcasts the block over the block gossip protocol (consensus p2p)
-- other clients receive the proposed block via the block gossip protocol and validate as described above (consensus p2p)
+- Other clients receive the proposed block via the block gossip protocol and validate as described above (consensus p2p)

-Once the block has been attested by sufficient validators it is added to the head of the chain, justified and eventually finalised.
+Once the block has been attested by sufficient validators it is added to the head of the chain, justified and eventually finalized.

 ![](cons_client_net_layer.png)
 ![](exe_client_net_layer.png)